 Color Code Your Bookshelf

 Unless you think it’s gimmicky, a color-organized bookshelf can be a perfect backdrop for your reading area.
-If you have white walls, it can really help your home library stand out and is a great way to add a pop of color to a living room or study, just as in the image above.
+If you have white walls, it can really help your home library stand out and is a great way to inject some color into a living room or study, just as in the image above.

 Flip Books Backwards